-What Does Workflow Automation Actually Look Like In The Accounts Payable Department?
+What Does Accounts Payable Workflow Automation Look Like In Practice?

 You’ve probably heard by now that accounts payable automation can drastically improve your workflow.
 And it’s true that automation speeds up your AP process, saving you both time and money.
 But what, exactly, does that look like?
 Keep reading for a detailed explanation of how workflow automation actually works in your accounts payable department.